squishydough/soundboard-with-keyboard/README.md

 ## Setting up the soundboard

-### Step 1: Clone this repo
+### Step 1: Save the soundboard script

-Run `git clone https://github.com/joshwaiam/soundboard.git` in your terminal to clone these files to your machine.
+You can either run `git clone https://github.com/joshwaiam/soundboard.git` in your terminal to clone these entire project to your computer, or you can create a folder with the `Soundboard.ahk` script in it (either download the file or copy and paste the contents)

 ### Step 2: Extract Soundboard files